Gaps in regulation of chemical agents: Mevinphos

-Pesticide poisoning of workers in Salinas Valley, California

 From 1981 to 1984, 1,156 people consisting of field workers and agricultural officials in Salinas Valley, California were reported to have been exposed to mevinphos, developing insecticide-related illnesses.
-The exposure began on April 23, 1981 when the field was sprayed with mevinphos at 5:00 am that morning, despite a cancellation order having been given the day before.
+The exposure began on April 23, 1981, when the field was sprayed with mevinphos at 5:00 am that morning, despite a cancellation order having been given the day before.
 Later that morning at 7:00 am, 44 field workers began harvesting iceberg lettuce on the farm.
 Two hours later, many of these workers developed symptoms of dizziness, headaches, eye irritation, visual disturbances, and nausea.

 Thirty-one farm workers along with three agricultural officials who were in the field that morning were sent to a local hospital to be tested for plasma cholinesterase, which looks at two substances levels that are necessary for the nervous system to work properly.
 Two workers were kept in the hospital for further observation and treatment due to respiratory complications.
 Two other people had levels of plasma cholinesterase below normal limit.
 The rest of the workers were disrobed, hosed down with water, asked to get dressed, go home, and wash their clothes at home.
 No one was told not to come to work the next day.
 However, due to ongoing symptoms, many of the workers were not able to report to work the next morning.
 A union representative arranged for 29 workers to be taken to a second hospital for further testing and evaluation.
 One person was hospitalized due to bradycardia.

 The National Institute for Occupational Safety and Health (NIOSH) began an investigation on April 24 working closely with staff from the second hospital during this acute phase of this incident.
 The 29 workers reported the following signs and symptoms: “eye irritation (76%), headache (48%), visual disturbances (48%), dizziness (41%), nausea (38%), fatigue (28%), chest pain or shortness of breath (21%), skin irritation (17%), fasciculation of the eyelids (10%), fasciculation of muscles in the arm (7%), excessive sweating (7%), and diarrhea (7%), with twenty-two (76%) of the workers reporting three or more symptoms or signs.”

 The workers were tested approximately every week over the course of 8 to 12 weeks.
-When initially tested the first week, everyone’s plasm cholinesterase and red blood cell (RBC) cholinesterase was above normal levels.
+When initially tested the first week, everyone's plasm cholinesterase and red blood cell (RBC) cholinesterase was above normal levels.
 Test levels from the following week increase by 5% and the week after that by 14%.
 Over the course of time, their levels kept increasing.
 This is believed to be due to organophosphates inhibiting the enzyme, cholinesterase, resulting in toxic effects by allowing an increase of the neurotransmitter in the nervous system.
 It is not known how many other cases were not reported and followed from this incident.